 Looking for more dinner ideas?
 Check out my most popular collection of 45 healthy Instant Pot recipes.

-Cooked frozen chicken in Instant Pot placed on a trivet on gray platter.
+Cooked Instant Pot frozen whole chicken on a trivet on gray platter.

 Instant pot frozen chicken on a gray platter with dill.

-Instant Pot Frozen Chicken is rotisserie whole chicken cooked without thawing.
-Pressure cooking frozen chicken requires only 5 minutes of prep and it comes out super juicy!
+Instant Pot Whole Frozen Chicken is rotisserie style chicken cooked without thawing and only 5 minutes of prep in your electric pressure cooker.
+It comes out super juicy!ย

 Servings 6 servings